multimediaeval/multimediaeval.github.io/_editions/2020/tasks/lifelogging.md

 hide: false

 # required info
-title: Insight for Wellbeing
+title: "Insight for Wellbeing: Multimodal personal health lifelog data analysis"
-subtitle: Multimodal personal health lifelog data analysis
+subtitle:
 blurb: The quality of the air that we breathe as individuals as we go about our daily lives is important for health and wellbeing, However, measuring personal air quality remains a challenge.
 This task investigates the prediction of personal air quality using open data or data from lifelogs.
 The data includes images, tags, physiological data, and sensor readings.
 ---